 Ajrun Pantirao Khotkar vs. Kailash Gorantyal & Ors.(Civil Appeal Nos.
 20825-20826 of 2017) was referred to a bench of three Hon’ble Judges of the Supreme Court by a Division Bench.
-The reference was made with regard to interpretation of Section 65B of the Indian Evidence Act, 1872.
+The reference was made with regard to the interpretation of Section 65B of the Indian Evidence Act, 1872.
 Since the law laid down in State v.
 Navjot Sandhu [(2005) 11 SCC 600], was overruled by a bench of three judges in Anvar P.V. v.
 P.K.
-Basheer & Ors. [(2014) 10 SCC 473), laying the law down on Section 65B, this case was referred to a three Judge bench.
+Basheer & Ors. [(2014) 10 SCC 473), laying the law down on Section 65B, this case was referred to a three-Judge Bench.
 However, Section 65B had already gone through 13 years of different interpretations, all the way from Navjot Sandhu to the latest judgment of the Supreme Court in Shafhi Mohammad v.
 State of Himachal Pradesh [(2018) 2 SCC 801].
-Therefore, it was necessary to lay down the law for good and end multiplicity of opinions.
+Therefore, it was necessary to lay down the law for good and end the multiplicity of opinions.
 The bench comprised of Justice R.F.
 Nariman, Justice S. Ravindra Bhat, and Justice V. Ramasubramanian.
 Two separate concurring judgments were written by Justice Nariman and Ramasubramanian.
 So, here’s all that the Supreme Court said in Arjun Panditrao Khotkar on Section 65B.

 What is Arjun Panditrao Khotkar all about?